janosgyerik/writing-markdown-well/README.md

 Both `*emphasis*` and `_emphasis_` are usually rendered as italic.
 I prefer `*emphasis*` because:

-- I think the `*` stand out more than `_` when reading in plain text.
-I find that `_` is less visible, because it's not too different from a space character.
+- I think the pair of `*` stand out more than `_` when reading in plain text.
+  I find that `_` is less visible, because it's too similar to a simple space.

-- I think that text enclosed in `_` may give the impression of rendering as underlined text, which is not the case, and therefore would be misleading.
+- I think that text enclosed in `_` may give the impression of rendering as underlined text, which is not the case, and therefore misleading.

-### When to use **strong emphasis**
+### Strong emphasis

 I use `**strong emphasis**` to highlight GUI elements, such as: